 In a war film, what’s the difference between nasty exploitation and just plain honest reportage?
 André De Toth made tough-minded action films with the best of them, and this nail-biting commando mission with Michael Caine and Nigel Davenport is simply superb, one of those great action pictures that’s not widely screened.
-To its credit it’s not ‘feel good’ enough to be suitable for Memorial Day TV marathons.
+It’s not ‘feel good’ enough to be suitable for Memorial Day TV marathons — to its credit.

 1968 / Color / 2:35 widescreen / 118 min. / Street Date October 17, 2017 / Available from the Twilight Time Movies Store 29.95